zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 as a plain geometrical object and not as a wallet, shaver etc.

-The contract itself does not forbid the company to use the scanner data commercially under the condition that such a usage reveals no private and sensitive information.
+The contract itself does not forbid the company to use the scanner data commercially under the condition that such usage reveals no private and sensitive information.

 Such data is a typical example of protodata.
-The owning company comes to a conclusion that the data cannot be easily utilized as such due its primitive character and possible infringement of the contract by selling it in the raw form to another subject, which could combine it with its own data and possibly misuse the insights by revealing sensitive information.
+The owning company comes to a conclusion that the data cannot be easily utilized as such due to its primitive character and possible infringement of the contract by selling it in raw form to another entity, which could combine it with its own data and possibly misuse the insights by revealing sensitive information.

 The owner realizes that without discovering a new context the scanner data is